iterative/dvc.org/static/docs/commands-reference/push.md

   DVC-files to consult.

-- For each output referenced from each selected DVC-files, it finds a corresponding entry in the local <abbr>cache</abbr>.
+- For each output referenced from each selected DVC-files, it finds a corresponding entry in the <abbr>cache directory</abbr>.
 DVC checks if the entry exists, or not, in the remote simply by looking for it using the checksum.
 From this DVC gathers a list of files missing from the remote storage.

 - Upload the cache files missing from remote storage, if any, to the remote.